d1pakda5/AutoRecon/README.md

 **Phase 5**: In this phase the tool will find the *What CMS, Server, Framworks are using in the Subdomains with the help of 'WAD' tool.* https://pypi.org/project/wad/

-**Phase 6**: At the end, if there is any FTP open found in "Phase 4", then it will try to get the Anonymous login.
+**Phase 6**: In this Phase, if there is any FTP open found in "Phase 4", then it will try to get the Anonymous login.

+**Phase 7**: Now in the last phase it will find the URLs in the WayBack machine but whose domain status code is 401, 403 ONLY.